singhamritanshu/EVA4S6/README.md

 TorchVision

-File Name and what feature they contaion.
+File Name and what feature they contaion:

 epoch.py - To run all the epoch.